-or 10.6 or involves a violation of Rule 2.4.
-In these particular cases, the period of Ineligibility shall be from eight years to lifetime Ineligibility.

-- 10.9.1.3 The period of Ineligibility established in Rule 10.9.1.1 and 10.9.1.2 may then be further reduced by the application of Rule 10.7. - 10.9.2 An anti-doping rule violation for which an Athlete or other Person has established No Fault or Negligence shall not be considered a violation for purposes of Rule 10.9.
-In addition, an anti-doping rule violation sanctioned under Rule 10.2.4.1 shall not be considered a violation for purposes of Rule 10.9. - 10.9.3 Additional Rules for Certain Potential Multiple Violations - 10.9.3.1 For purposes of imposing sanctions under Rule 10.9, except as provided in Rules 10.9.3.2 and 10.9.3.3, an anti-doping rule violation will only be considered a second violation if DFSNZ can establish that the Athlete or other Person committed the additional anti-doping rule violation after the Athlete or other Person received notice under Rule 7, or after DFSNZ made reasonable efforts to give notice, of the first anti-doping rule violation; if DFSNZ cannot establish this, the anti-doping rule violations shall be considered together as one single first violation, and the sanction imposed shall be based on the violation that carries the more severe sanction, including the application of Aggravating Circumstances Results in all Competitions dating back to the earlier anti-doping rule violation will be Disqualified as provided in Rule 10.10.61 - 10.9.3.2 If, DFSNZ establishes that an Athlete or other Person committed an additional anti-doping rule violation prior to notification, and that the additional violation occurred 12 months or more before or after the first-noticed violation, then the period of Ineligibility for the additional violation shall be calculated as if the additional violation were a stand-alone first violation and this period of Ineligibility is served consecutively, rather than concurrently, with the period of Ineligibility imposed for the earlier-noticed violation.
-Where this Rule 10.9.3.2 applies, the violations taken together shall constitute a single violation for purposes of Rule 10.9.1. - 10.9.3.3 If, DFSNZ establishes that an Athlete or other Person committed a violation of Rule 2.5 in connection with the Doping Control process for an underlying asserted anti-doping rule violation, the violation of Rule 2.5 shall be treated as a stand-alone first violation and the period of Ineligibility for such violation shall be served consecutively, rather than concurrently, with the period of Ineligibility, if any, imposed for the underlying anti-doping rule violation.
-Where this
+- 10.9.1.2 A third anti-doping rule violation will always result in a lifetime period of Ineligibility, except if the third violation fulfils the condition for elimination or reduction of the period of Ineligibility under Rule 10.5 or 10.6 or involves a violation of Rule 2.4.
+In these particular cases, the period of Ineligibility shall be from eight years to lifetime Ineligibility. - 10.9.1.3 The period of Ineligibility established in Rule 10.9.1.1 and 10.9.1.2 may then be further reduced by the application of Rule 10.7. - 10.9.2 An anti-doping rule violation for which an Athlete or other Person has established No Fault or Negligence shall not be considered a violation for purposes of Rule 10.9.
+In addition, an anti-doping rule violation sanctioned under Rule 10.2.4.1 shall not be considered a violation for purposes of Rule 10.9. - 10.9.3 Additional Rules for Certain Potential Multiple Violations - 10.9.3.1 For purposes of imposing sanctions under Rule 10.9, except as provided in Rules 10.9.3.2 and 10.9.3.3, an anti-doping rule violation will only be considered a second violation if the Commission can establish that the Athlete or other Person committed the additional anti-doping rule violation after the Athlete or other Person received notice under Rule 7, or after the Commission made reasonable efforts to give notice, of the first anti-doping rule violation; if the Commission cannot establish this, the anti-doping rule violations shall be considered together as one single first violation, and the sanction imposed shall be based on the violation that carries the more severe sanction, including the application of Aggravating Circumstances Results in all Competitions dating back to the earlier anti-doping rule violation will be Disqualified as provided in Rule 10.10. - 10.9.3.2 If the Commission establishes that an Athlete or other Person committed an additional anti-doping rule violation prior to notification, and that the additional violation occurred 12 months or more before or after the first-noticed violation, then the period of Ineligibility for the additional violation shall be calculated as if the additional violation were a stand-alone first violation and this period of Ineligibility is served consecutively, rather than concurrently, with the period of Ineligibility imposed for the earlier-noticed violation.

-&lt;sup>61[Comment to Rule 10.9.3.1: The same rule applies where, after the imposition of a sanction, DFSNZ discovers facts involving an antidoping rule violation that occurred prior to notification for a first anti-doping rule violation-e.g., DFSNZ shall impose a sanction based on the sanction that could have been imposed if the two violations had been adjudicated at the same time, including the application of Aggravating Circumstances.]
+&lt;sup>61 [Comment to Rule 10.9.3.1: The same rule applies where, after the imposition of a sanction, the Commission discovers facts involving an anti-doping rule violation that occurred prior to notification for a first anti-doping rule violation-e.g., the Commission shall impose a sanction based on the sanction that could have been imposed if the two violations had been adjudicated at the same time, including the application of Aggravating Circumstances.]

-Rule 10.9.3.3 is applied, the violations taken together shall constitute a single violation for purposes of Rule 10.9.1.
+Where this Rule 10.9.3.2 applies, the violations taken together shall constitute a single violation for purposes of Rule 10.9.1.